-Petsec prohibits the payment of travel and travel related expenses for government officials (unless such payment has been approved by the MD)
+Petsec prohibits the payment of travel and travel related expenses for government officials (unless such payment has been approved by the Executive Chairman or MD).

-The MD may grant exceptions to the general prohibition provided:
+The Executive Chairman or MD may grant exceptions to the general prohibition provided:

 - the payment is for reasonable and bona fide expenditure properly incurred in relation to travel or travel related activity; and - the travel is directly related to the promotion, demonstration or explanation of Petsec's business and activities or directly related to the performance of a contract with a government or government owned organisation.